How to identify and prevent nepotism in the workplace

 Examples of nepotism in the workplace

-Nepotism remains a common practice across several sectors, including politics, business, and entertainment.
-Prominent examples include:
+Nepotism exists across all sectors, including politics, business, media, and entertainment.
+Below are some prominent examples.

-• Rolling Stone co-founder Jann Wenner appointing his 23-year old son as head of digital for the online versions of Rolling Stone, US Weekly, and Men’s Journal.
-Reports suggest the recent graduate had only worked at the company for six or seven months before the promotion.
+• Rolling Stone co-founder Jann Wenner appointed his 23-year-old son Gus to head digital operations across Rolling Stone, Us Weekly, and Men’s Journal.
+Reports indicated that Gus had worked at the company for only six or seven months prior to the appointment.

 Difference between nepotism and referrals